operasoftware/toolkit/README.md

 ## UI first

-Building user interfaces pretty much requires just two things: a mechanism to render the UI and the way to load and manipulate the data.
-In Reactor the UI is built as an encapsulated app operating in its own sandbox and rendering DOM elements in the specified container.
-All dependencies shared with other apps are stateless and all stateful modules are instantiated within the app.
+Building user interfaces for a browser requires pretty much two things: a mechanism to render the UI in the DOM and the way to load and manipulate the data utilised by that UI.

+Reactor builds the UI as an sandboxed app that renders DOM elements in the specified container.

+As a rule of thumb, no excess resources should be fetched unless they are needed to display the particular interface.
+Dependencies required for rendering particular UI fragment are defined within the UI components and resolved with the built-in module loader.

+All modules shared with other apps are stateless and all stateful components are encapsulated within the app.

 ## Running an app
 The creation and execution of apps is as simple as possible: